 - Sign up to a local yoga class.

 - Therabands are a great piece of equipment that you can fold up and take in your hand luggage.
 Nearly the entire body can get a workout with this little gem and best of all, you can use them in minimal space.
-Not sure what to do with them?
-See an Exercise Physiologist to have your own theraband holiday program made for you.

 - Make a plan!
 Do some research, does your hotel have a gym or pool, are there any cool hikes nearby, are there surfing lessons offered at a nearby beach.
 Include your travel buddies in this plan and try to stay active together.